kellydrake/vietnamesewithkelly/README.md

 Welcome!

 I created this website as a way to practice the foundations of web development: HTML, CSS, & JavaScript, while also practicing the Vietnamese language!
+It was a perfect way to combine two of my passions into one project.

 You can access the website here: XXXXXXXXXXXXXXXXXXX